Graduate students working in a lab

 Coursework

-To ensure all CBP trainees have a foundation in the basics and familiarity with cutting edge examples of research at the chemistry-biology interface, you are required to take the one-quarter course CHE 238: Introduction to Chemical Biology, which is usually offered in the Fall by CBP faculty.
-You are also required to take at least one additional course from those recommended below to bolster your cross-training.
-Descriptions of these courses are available in the UC Davis General Catalog.
-Please note that if reviewing via the catalog, there may be prerequisites listed that are different from what the program requires.
+To ensure all CBP trainees have a foundation in the basics and familiarity with cutting edge examples of research at the chemistry-biology interface, you are required to take the one-quarter course Chemistry 238 - Introduction to Chemical Biology, which is usually offered in the Fall by CBP faculty.
+You are also required to take a course such as Chemistry 298 - Rigor & Reproducibility in Chemical Biology Research that has a biostat, RCR and R&R component.
+These courses should be completed in the soonest available quarter of the second year of graduate study (the first year of CBP support).

 Recommended Courses for Chemistry-Biology Cross Training